-- building should be easily identified through scale, access, and entrance details such as porches, awnings, lights, trim and railings..
+R. Primary Entrance: The primary entrance to the building should be easily identified through scale, access, and entrance details such as porches, awnings, lights, trim and railings..
 Commercial signs can be used to identify a primary retail entrance.
-Secondary entrances should make a significantly less dominant statement on the building. - S. Inviting transition from Sidewalk to Retail Space: Defining an inviting environment for entering the building can be achieved through a recessed doorway, and rain and snow protective covering over the door, awnings, a change in pavement texture, and features such as benches, planters, and decorative lighting can make for a more inviting transition to the inside of a retail
+Secondary entrances should make a significantly less dominant statement on the building.

+S. Inviting transition from Sidewalk to Retail Space: Defining an inviting environment for entering the building can be achieved through a recessed doorway, and rain and snow protective covering over the door, awnings, a change in pavement texture, and features such as benches, planters, and decorative lighting can make for a more inviting transition to the inside of a retail space.